 In recent years China has paid for the infrastructure to greatly expand its level of extraction in Tibet.
-The construction of the Qinghai-Tibet railway in 2006 connected Tibet to central and eastern ultimately eastern China, allowing its resources to be transported east with a speed and scale that had not been possible before.
+The construction of the Qinghai-Tibet railway in 2006 connected Tibet to central and ultimately eastern China, allowing its resources to be transported east with a speed and scale that had not been possible before.
 Meanwhile networks of roads and power stations have spread across Tibet.
-Ten years after the railway was built, Tibet now has close to 100 mining sites spread around the country.
-The new infrastructure has also allowed the Chinese government to introduce large numbers of Han Chinese workers into Tibet, emphasising that extraction in Tibet is not solely about resources, but also about creating facts on the ground so that self-determination becomes increasingly difficult.
+By 2016, just ten years after the railway was built, Tibet had close to 100 mining sites spread around the country.
+The new infrastructure has also allowed the Chinese government to introduce large numbers of Han Chinese workers into Tibet, emphasising that extraction in Tibet is not solely about resources, but also about creating 'facts on the ground' so that self-determination becomes increasingly difficult.

 While China’s government is quick to claim that its presence in Tibet has increased prosperity and development, the following case studies demonstrate that China takes much more from Tibet that it gives, and that as it transports Tibetan resources off to Chinese manufacturers, it leaves behind environmental and social destruction.